The best recipe for marinated steak tacos cooked on the grill with chimichurri sauce, pico de gallo salsa, and pickled red onions. Video.

 Grilled Steak being cut thinly on a cutting board.

-Step four: Thinly slice the steak across the grain, into thin bite-size strips and lay on a big cutting board, topped with a generous amount of the Chimichurri sauce.
-Place salsas, quick pickles, limes, crumbled cojita cheese, and grilled onions all around it.
+Step five: Thinly slice the steak across the grain, into thin bite-size strips and lay on a big cutting board, topped with a generous amount of the Chimichurri sauce.
+(Or leave it on the side).

 Grilled Steak Tacos with Cilantro Chimichurri Sauce and Pico De Gallo on a cutting board with limes and pickled veggies.

 Brian and I make this steak taco recipe together.
-I marinate the beef and make the sides.
+I marinate the beef ahead and make the sides.
 He is in charge of the grilling.
 It is fast and easy work with two people, and we can have most of it complete in 40 minutes, sometimes 30 if the meat is pre-marinated.
+Or feel free to make all the sides a day ahead, and marinate the steak.
+Then all you have to do is grill the meat and tortillas- easy for entertaining!

 Vegan option:

-A quick substitution for vegans and vegetarians is to use Mexican Spice-Rubbed Tofu (see recipe notes).
+A quick substitution for vegans and vegetarians is to use grilled portobello mushrooms as the “steak”, or Mexican spice-rubbed tofu (see recipe notes).
 Everything else can stay the same!

 Two Steak Tacos with all the toppings on parchment paper

-If you would like to put on a more elaborate spread, some other additions could include sliced avocado, guacamole, grilled scallions, crumbled queso fresco or cotija cheese, or this fresh and lively tomatillo salsa.
+If you would like to put on more of an elaborate spread, some other additions could include sliced Mexican rice, beans, guacamole, grilled scallions, crumbled queso fresco or cotija cheese, or this fresh and lively tomatillo salsa.
 Serve everything on an extra-large cutting board, letting people make their own steak tacos, such a fun way to serve a group of people.

 Grilled flank steak on a cutting board, thinly sliced with Chimichurri